Ssymes-dev/ssymes-dev.github.io/README.md

 TravelSage offers essential travel advisories.

 ## [DEMO](http://ssymes-dev.github.io)

+##Motivation

+The motivation behind TravelSage was to provide users with a central 'hub' where they can find all their travel information without searching multiple websites.

 ## API Integrations and Technologies
 ### APIs:
 Leaflet: Used for interactive maps to display location data.